MooersLab/bash-whisper-transcription/README.md

 Unfortunatley, the the code for generating a audio message varies between operating system and revise on external software.
 See this [stack overflow post](https://stackoverflow.com/questions/16573051/sound-alarm-when-code-finishes) for numerous options:

-For macOS, add the following to the command:
+For macOS, add the following to the command on the second to last line in the script file:

 ```bash
 && say 'Your audio transcription has finished.'